DheerajMahra/star-to-joke/README.md

+😂 [manasvi-pandey](https://github.com/manasvi-pandey)  => Do you want a brief explanation of what an acorn is?
+In a nutshell, it's an oak tree.

  😂 [DheerajMahra](https://github.com/DheerajMahra)  => What do you call a pig that knows karate?
 A pork chop!

  😂 [DheerajMahra](https://github.com/DheerajMahra)  => What do you call a monkey in a mine field?
 A babooooom!